 Art4Trails was developed in 2016 by the Rochester Arts and Culture Collaborative, with plans to expand collaboration on the project in 2017.
 Expansion of partnerships now includes Rochester Art Center, Rochester Parks and Recreation, Olmsted County Public Health, RNeighbors, WeBikeRochester, Minnesota Children’s Museum Rochester and Rochester Downtown Alliance.

-Unbroken, by Katya Robers: The sculpture is a single sheet of aluminum, painted white, using only bends and cuts to form its visual and inner life.
-This will replace the Giant Fish sculpture now in Slatterly Park.
+Unbroken, by Katya Roberts: The sculpture is a single sheet of aluminum, painted white, using only bends and cuts to form its visual and inner life.
+This replaced the Giant Fish sculpture in Slatterly Park.

 Tractor Cat, by Richard Brubaker: This work shows a cat featuring five individual pieces of interlocking steel, playfully painted in five bright colors.
 This sculpture will be installed in Roy Sutherland Park.
 It is the only permanent sculpture in this collection.
 It was donated by the artist to the City of Rochester.

-Fantastical Fruit, by Amarama: The work will feature four large fruits made of hand-dyed cement in various shapes and sizes, and will include colored mosaic on inner slices of fruit.
-The sculpture will be in Mayo Park East, near the playground.
+Fantastical Fruit, by Amarama: The work features four large fruits made of hand-dyed cement in various shapes and sizes, and includes colored mosaic on inner slices of fruit.
+The sculpture is in Mayo Park East, near the playground.

-Drinking Sunshine, by Craig Snyder: The sculpture will stand 14 feet tall and show eight colorful cubes, each precariously balanced one on top of the other, all seemingly ready to topple over.
-It will be installed on the concrete peninsula in the river behind the Government Center.
+Drinking Sunshine, by Craig Snyder: The sculpture stands 14 feet tall and shows eight colorful cubes, each precariously balanced one on top of the other, all seemingly ready to topple over.
+It is installed on the concrete peninsula in the river behind the Government Center.

-Perfect Canoe, by Sebastian Richer: The canoe will be fabricated in steel, about 10 feet long and shaped like an s-curve.
-It will be installed on the lawn near the Silver Lake fire station.
+Perfect Canoe, by Sebastien Richer: The canoe is fabricated in steel, about 10 feet long and shaped like an s-curve.
+It is installed at the confluence of the Zumbro River and Bear Creek in Mayo Memorial Park.